 Unconscious Biases and other Insights Influencing MRX

 In market research, insight professionals are in the midst of tackling a big issue: participants don’t always do what they say they will – meaning there is a big perception gap that’s affecting the actionability and accuracy of insights generated from traditional research.
 Behavioural science allows researchers to start bridging that perception gap in a number of ways – one way being through the measurement of the gap between consumer intention and action.
-Bridging the intention-action gap is one topic that our whitepaper covers in more detail.

 There is one particular behavioural science insight that is taken into account by insight professionals in an effort to debias research data: every action we take is influenced by unconscious biases – and this occurs in both participants and researchers so there are measures researchers need to take to stop this from occurring on both sides of the research experience.